Wednesday, June 28, 2017

 I'm used repl.it for last year (2016-2017) as my students are doing well with it and it's easy to share code on my SmartBoard as I teach.

 If you are not using cs50.io but c9.io directly, you can install default-jdk (openjdk) from the commandline much as you do in a standard Ubuntu terminal with apt-get.
 Here's an example of some coding I did, https://ide.c9.io/calcpage/rot13

 If you want to play with c9 you can make one workspace for the whole year, just make a new directory (aka folder) for each project,

 Also, make a "custom workspace" by clicking on the Ubuntu icon.
 They have different workspaces for c++, python, html website dev, etc.

 Your Custom Workspace is basically a plain vanilla install of Ubuntu (virtual machine like Harvard's CS50 uses) that works over a web interface.

 This installs the latest version of openjdk from the debian repositories which is fine for text based work.

-However, we did play around with https://repl.it and found it very useful.
+We did play around with https://repl.it and found it very useful.
 Students get their own free accounts.
 Students can store their work with revision histories.
 Students get a text editor with syntax completion and syntax color highlights (simple java IDE).
 Students get an ASCII terminal for output.
 You can use a variety of programming languages and you can share your work!

 Teachers can get a teacher account where they can set up online classrooms and assignments but I haven't done that.
 I'm using my account as the students do.
 Each new project is saved as a separate session.
 Each session can have multiple files and classes.
 One thing to watch out for is that the main method has to be in Main.java in the Main class.